roberjo/EnterpriseDotNet6/CONTRIBUTING.md

 - Commit messages should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

 ## License
-By contributing to this project, you agree that your contributions will be licensed under the project's [MIT License]([https://chat.openai.com](https://github.com/roberjo/EnterpriseDotNet6/LICENSE).
+By contributing to this project, you agree that your contributions will be licensed under the project's [MIT License](https://github.com/roberjo/EnterpriseDotNet6/LICENSE.txt).

+## Code of Conduct
+Code of Conduct can be found [here](https://github.com/roberjo/EnterpriseDotNet6/blob/master/CODE_OF_CONDUCT.md)